Language and Page Formatting Options

 iptablescommands, n.n.n.n should be replaced with the floating IP for your HTTP and HTTPS virtual servers.
 These commands have the net effect of assigning any traffic addressed to the VIP on the appropriate ports a firewall mark of 80, which in turn is recognized by IPVS and forwarded appropriately.

 The commands above will take effect immediately, but do not persist through a reboot of the system.
-To ensure network packet filter settings are restored upon reboot, see Section 3.6, “Saving Network Packet Filter Settings”
+To ensure network packet filter settings are restored upon reboot, refer to Section 3.6, “Saving Network Packet Filter Settings”